ibm-cloud-docs/vpc/classic-access.md

 * Only private networks (also known as backend networks) in classic infrastructure can be connected to your VPC.
 * Only subnets allocated to your classic infrastructure with {{site.data.keyword.cloud_notm}} provisioning systems can be connected to your VPC.
 * Only one VPC per region can be enabled for classic access.
+* If your classic infrastructure includes an imported default route from Direct Link, the imported default route is used by your Classic Access VPC.
+In this scenario, the public gateway and floating IPs in your Classic Access VPC do not provide internet access.